glowieframework/deploy/README.md

 ### Push notifications (with Alertzy)

-To send a message as a push notification to your phone, download the [Alertzy](https://alertzy.app) app in your phone and create an account.
+To send a message as a push notification to your phone, download the [Alertzy](https://alertzy.app) app on your phone and create an account.
 Then, grab your account key in the app and copy to your `.env` file:

 ```env
 DEPLOY_PUSH_KEY=...